 It’s that time of year where we all feel like we should be giving our homes a thorough cleaning but none of us really want to.
 It’s exhausting.
-So, I decided to make a little checklist to help keep us on track (since you guys are still loving my KonMari checklist, I assume you’re list nerds like I am).
+So, I decided to make a little checklist to help keep us on track.
+Because I’m an Enneagram 1 and there’s nothing I love more than a good checklist.

 This isn’t a spring cleaning checklist for the clean freak who wants to make sure every inch of the house is sparkling.

 I mean, we’re not even gonna clean the windows.

 (Unless they’re really dirty.
 Then clean them.
 But they’re probably fine.)

 This is a spring cleaning checklist for those of us who want our home to be clean but just don’t have the time to get it all done.
 For the working mom who is desperate for a clean home but doesn’t even know where to begin on the 10-page list of essential spring cleaning to-dos that she saw on Pinterest.
 This is for the stay-at-home mom who always has a toddler or three clinging to her legs and can’t imagine having the time to dust her refrigerator coils (where even are those?).

 This is the lazy girl’s guide to spring cleaning.

 You can do it all in a weekend, and you’ll still have time to grab a margarita on the patio of your favorite restaurant.
 Or catch up on the latest episode of The Last of Us.
 Or both.
 We’re gonna focus on the items that will make an impact, ignore the ones that won’t, and high five each other for letting go of unrealistic expectations.